bunnytrack/UTPackage.js/README.md

 ]
 ```

 This can then be used to obtain the audio data.
-An example using the [`Blob`](https://developer.mozilla.org/en-US/docs/Web/API/Blob) object is shown belown:
+An example using the [`Blob`](https://developer.mozilla.org/en-US/docs/Web/API/Blob) object is shown below:

 ```js
 fileReader.onload = function() {